Colon and rectal surgeons in Manchester, New Hampshire

 Generally, a preoperative office appointment is not required, unless you have special health considerations.
 If this is the case, call us to discuss your specific needs and schedule.

-You can call (603) 665-2470 and we will assist you in scheduling your screening.
+Call (603) 665-2470, and we will help schedule your screening.

 How should I prepare for a colonoscopy or endoscopy?